yuzaiyang123/MV-Reid/README.md

 # Dataset introduction

-A reconstruct algorithm SMP and a rendering engine blender are adopted to generate multi-view dataset from input images in this work.
+A reconstruct algorithm SMPL and a rendering engine blender are adopted to generate multi-view dataset from input images in this work.
 Exactly, we presents three large scale 3D multi-view person ReID datasets, Multi-view-Market1501, Multi-view-duke and  Multi-view-Occluded-duke, which are derived from Market1501, Dukemtmc and Occluded-duke, respectively.
 Our datasets provide new ways of thinking to resolve occluded person ReID.

 The scale of Multi-view-Market1501, Multi-view-duke and  Multi-view-Occluded-duke  as shown: